stigtsp/jfpg/README.md

 -----
 See the man page (jfpg.1) for full usage examples.

-You will need to create a new set of keys when you first use jfpg for signing/verifying or asymmetric encryption/decryption.
+You will need to create a new set of keys (invoked with the -n option) when you first use jfpg for signing/verifying or asymmetric encryption/decryption.
 This will create 2 keypairs, a pair of Curve25519 keys for encryption/decryption and a pair of Ed25519 keys for signing.
 It takes your desired key ID